uber/tchannel-python/UPGRADE.rst

 - ``TChannelSyncClient`` has been replaced with ``tchannel.sync.TChannel``.
-  This new synchronous client has been significantly re-worked to more closely match the asynchronous ``TChannel`` API. ``tchannel.sync.thrift.client_for`` has been removed and ``tchannel.thrift.client_for`` should be used instead.
+  This new synchronous client has been significantly re-worked to more closely match the asynchronous ``TChannel`` API. ``tchannel.sync.thrift.client_for`` has been removed and ``tchannel.thrift_request_builder`` should be used instead (``tchannel.thrift.client_for`` still exists for backwards compatibility but is not recommended).
 This new API allows specifying headers, timeouts, and retry behavior with Thrift requests.

   Before: